 High genetic expression of ASAH1 has also been observed to correlate with a better prognosis in invasive breast cancer, and with a reduced incidence of recurrence in pre-invasive DCIS50 although how this correlates with a functional post-translational expression of AC is not identified.

-In three breast cancer cell lines, Flowers et al assessed the effect of AC inhibition (with DM102) on the apoptosis inducing effects of C6-ceramide51.
+In three breast cancer cell lines, Flowers et al. assessed the effect of AC inhibition (with DM102) on the apoptosis inducing effects of C6-ceramide51.
 As single agents, C6-ceramide and DM102 were only moderately cytotoxic but co-administration produced a reduction in viability in all cell lines.
 This was considered to be synergistic in MDA-MB-231 and MCF-7 cells but antagonistic in BT-474 cells.
 Correlation of AC expression and sensitivity to C6-ceramide/DM102 were independent of oestrogen receptor status or molecular subtypes but AC expression was related to HER2 status.
 This potentially suggests a prognostic relevance of AC tumour expression and the sensitivity of certain breast cancer subtypes to ceramide-targeted therapy and warrants further investigation.
 More recently, the AC inhibitor ceranib-2 has been shown to mediate apoptosis in breast cancer cell lines through activation of the stress activated protein kinase/c-Jun N-terminal kinase and mitogen-activated protein kinase pathways52.
 Ceranib-2 has shown similar effects in prostate cancer cell lines also53.

 Ovarian cancer